-Over the course of a few days, you’ll have the opportunity to woo them, indulging in sexy beachy activities and learn about their history and the existential angst that drives them to kill.
+Over the course of a few days, you’ll woo them, indulging in sexy beachy activities while learning about their history and the existential angst that drives them to kill.
 It’s a fun game with lots of light, comedic dialogue.
-Each of the characters offers an interesting archetype that you won’t usually get a dating sim, and there’s a hint that there’s something going on beneath the plastic, beach-resort façade.
+Each of the characters offers an interesting archetype that you won’t usually get a dating sim, and there’s a hint that there’s something going on beneath the plastic beach-resort façade.

-Like there’s some sort of entity keeping killer and survivors alike trapped in a realm where time has lost all meaning and death is not an escape.
+Like there’s some sort of entity keeping killer and survivors alike trapped here.
+Almost like time has lost all meaning and death is not an escape.
 Hmmm.

 What Hooked on You does best is its great visuals, good music, and interesting world building and characterization.
-The dialogue at times is utterly perfect.
-It’s snappy, hilarious, and fits the caricaturized killers.
+The dialogue has its golden moments.
+It’s snappy, hilarious, and fits the caricatured killers.
 But where the game falls short is the over-narration and pacing.

 The entire game is a gag.
 That’s obvious to anyone who knows anything about Dead by Daylight.
-But Hooked on You is intent on reminding you that it’s all a big joke with constant interruptions that break the flow of an otherwise great summer romance.
+But Hooked on You is intent on reminding you it’s all a big joke with constant interruptions that breaks the flow of an otherwise great summer romance.